prateekumar99/Global-Airbnb-Performance-Dashboard/README.md

-# PowerBI-Customer-Support-Dashboard
+# Dashboard Screenshots

-Power BI dashboard analyzing customer support performance, ticket resolution trends, operational KPIs, and process improvement opportunities.
+This folder contains screenshots of each dashboard page.

+## Pages

+- Overview
+- Ratings
+- Reviews

+These images provide a quick preview of the Power BI dashboard without requiring Power BI Desktop.